o2dazone/DarkSlack/README.md

 Slack allows a user to customize the sidebar.
 We use this over CSS overrides because native styling > *.
 Go to Preferences > Sidebar Theme and click the "Customize" link at the bottom.
 Copy paste the contents of sidebar_customization and click "Done".

 # Building/Developing
 This step is only required if you change any of the source.
 Cd into the DarkSlack/src and run 'npm install'.
 After that, run 'gulp watch' and it will compile your assets in the proper locations. (inside the chrome-extension directory).
-I use [Reload Extensions](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid?hl=en) plugin to aid in refreshing the Extension during development.
+I use [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid?hl=en) plugin to aid in refreshing the Extension during development.